 Bold Blue Restaurant Brand Guidelines Template2

 One of the easiest ways to bring attention to these values or keywords is to highlight them, like in the brand guideline template above.
-As you can see, the designers used a white font to make a few key phrases jump off the page.
+The designers used a white font to make a few key phrases jump off the page.

 One page photography brand guidelines example